Bhopal-India (B-I) Process

 Center for Sustainable Forest Management and Forest Certification

-Indian Institute of Forest Management (IIFM) has, at present, Ten centers dedicated to special focus areas for research.
-These centers pursue specific activities within the broad mandate of the Institute and provide research thrust in special areas of interest.
-One of these ten centers is the Center for Sustainable Forest Management and Forest Certification (CSFMFC).
+Indian Institute of Forest Management (IIFM) has, centers of excellence, each dedicated to focus on specialized areas of research within its broad mandate.
+One of these centers of excellence is the Center for Sustainable Forest Management and Forest Certification (CSFMFC).